Noisec/Noisec/README.md

 - 👋 Hi, I’m Noisec
 - 🤔 16 years old
 - 👀 I’m interested in programming, anime, and in anything related to any .exe file
-- 🌱 I’m currently learning python and vb.net
+- 🌱 I’m currently learning python
 - 📫 You can reach me on discord (NΘISS#6149) and via email (keyooff@gmail.com)